joel-grant/joel-grant/README.md

 My name is Joel and I'm a backend engineer and love developing apps with Ruby on Rails.

-I'm always open to networking and can be reached on LinkedIn or at joelgrantdev@gmail.com.
+I'm always open to networking with people in the dev community and can be reached on LinkedIn or at joelgrantdev@gmail.com.

 Thanks for visiting!

+(Também falo português! 🇧🇷 )

 [<img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white">](https://www.linkedin.com/in/joelmgrant/)